This set of Optical Communications Questions and Answers for Freshers focuses on “Material Absorption & Fiber Bend Losses In Silicon Glass Fibers”.

 c) By reducing the bend

-a) By operating at larger wavelengths
+d) By operating at larger wavelengths

 Explanation: In the case of multimode fibers, radius of curvature is directly proportional to core refractive index and operating wavelength.
 In order to reduce the macro bending losses, the operative wavelength must be small and fibers must have large relative refractive index difference.
 Losses are inversely proportional to refractive index differences.

 11. Sharp bends or micro bends causes significant losses in fiber.
-State true or false

 Explanation: Sharp bends usually have a radius of curvature almost near to the critical radius.
 The fibers with the radius near to the critical radius cause significant losses and hence they are avoided.

 Sanfoundry Global Education & Learning Series – Optical Communications.